 People’s Pharmacy Analysis:

-Randomized clinical trials, especially those designed to obtain FDA approval, are not really set up for detecting adverse drug reactions and they don’t do it very well.
+Randomized clinical trials, especially those designed to obtain FDA approval, are not really set up for detecting adverse drug reactions.
+As a result, they don’t do it very well.
 They are really designed to demonstrate drug effectiveness rather than risk.
 A little-realized fact about such trials is that the way in which side effect information is collected may actually affect the study results.

 “Conclusion: Adverse effect profiles reported in clinical trials are strongly influenced by expectations from investigators and patients.
 This difference cannot be attributed to ascertainment methods.
 Adverse effect patterns of the drug group are closely related to adverse effects of the placebo group.
 These results question the validity of the assumption that adverse effects in placebo groups reflect the ‘drug-unspecific effects’.”